giuliocalzolari/golang-kafka-kinesis-connector/README.md

     Usage of ./kafka-kinesis:
       -brokers string
-        	The comma separated list of brokers in the Kafka cluster (default "localhost:9092") -buffer-size int
+        	The comma separated list of brokers in the Kafka cluster -bulk int
-        	The buffer size of the message channel. (default 256) -group string
+        	number of recod to send to kinesis default:1 (default 1) -group string
-        	The name of the consumer group, used for coordination and load balancing (default "default") -offset oldest
+        	The name of the consumer group, used for coordination and load balancing default:default-group (default "default-group")
+      -offset oldest
         	The offset to start with.
-Can be oldest, `newest` (default "newest") -partitions string
+Can be oldest, `newest` default: newest (default "newest") -proctime int
-        	The partitions to consume, can be 'all' or comma-separated numbers (default "all") -region string
+        	processing time for kafka event default:4 (default 4) -region string
-        	your AWS region (default "eu-west-1")
+        	AWS region (default "us-west-2")
       -stream string
         	your stream name (default "your-stream")
       -topic string